kvazar-network/kevacoin/README.md

 Contains QT and Boost updates, minor cosmetic changes, it's 100% compatible with the Kevacoin Network.

-Instead of `master` use `kvazar` branch here as main.
+Instead of `master` use `kvazar` branch as main.
-The `master` branch required only for legacy [contributions](https://github.com/kevacoin-project/kevacoin/pulls) and updating from the original upstream only.
+The `master` branch required for legacy [contributions](https://github.com/kevacoin-project/kevacoin/pulls) and get updates from the original upstream only.

 Join to development by sending [PR](https://github.com/kevacoin-project/kevacoin/pulls) or just open [Issue](https://github.com/kevacoin-project/kevacoin/issues) for any questions!